m-rakesh-kr/Python_Training/README.md

-Creating a README.md file for your Python projects is a great idea!
-Below are the README.md templates for each of your core Python projects:

 ### Interview Management System

 **Project Overview:** The Interview Management System is a Python-based console application that simplifies the process of scheduling and managing job interviews.